+The Open Web Application Security Project (OWASP) Foundation is an open community dedicated to enabling organizations to develop, purchase, and maintain applications and APIs that can be trusted.
+All OWASP is interested is in improving application security. databrackets’ certified privacy and security professionals can help your organization comply with the requirement in a most efficient and cost-effective way.

 The Open Web Application Security Project (OWASP) Foundation is the non-profit entity that ensures the project’s long-term success.
 Almost everyone associated with OWASP is a volunteer, including the OWASP board.
-The OWASP is an open community dedicated to enabling organizations to develop, purchase, and maintain applications and APIs that can be trusted.
 All OWASP is interested is in improving application security.
 OWASP is not affiliated with any technology company, although they support the informed use of commercial security technology.
 OWASP produces many types of materials in a collaborative, transparent, and open way.

 databrackets’ OWASP guidelines covers the following modules:

 A2:2017- Broken Authentication

 A3:2017- Sensitive Data Exposure

 A4:2017- XML External Entities (XXE)

 A5:2017- Broken Access Control

 A6:2017- Security Misconfiguration

 A7:2017- Cross Site Scripting (XSS)